Israel stages rare strikes in Lebanon, also hits Gaza Strip

 Lebanon’s caretaker prime minister, Najib Mikati, condemned the firing of rockets from Lebanon, adding that Lebanese troops and U.N. peacekeepers were investigating and trying to find the perpetrators.
 Mikati said his government “categorically rejects any military escalation” and the use of Lebanese territories to stage acts that threaten stability.

-Hezbollah, which has condemned the Israeli police raids in Jerusalem, did not respond for a request for comment on the rocket fire.
+Hezbollah has condemned the Israeli police raids in Jerusalem.
 Both Israel and Hezbollah have avoided an all-out conflict since a 34-day war in 2006 ended in a draw.

 Key military units, including fighter pilots, have threatened to stop reporting for duty if the overhaul is passed, drawing a warning from Defense Minister Yoav Gallant that Israel’s national security could be harmed by the divisive plan.
 Netanyahu said he was firing Gallant, but then backtracked as he put the overhaul on hold for several weeks.
 Critics could also accuse him of trying to use the crisis to divert attention from his domestic woes.